Skip to content

 10 Best Windows 11 Registry Hacks and Tweaks

 The first thing we usually do after getting a new PC is to tune its settings to our needs.
 Another way to make subtle changes to a Windows PC is to use Registry tweaks.
-However, there are more refined ways to tweak Windows Registry is home to all basic and sensitive settings of the OS.
-By tweaking the Registry editor, you can not only improve the performance of your Windows 11 PC but also enable or disable certain features and customize different UI elements.
+By tweaking the Registry Editor, you can improve the performance of your Windows 11 PC, enable or disable certain features, and customize different UI elements.
 In this article, we’ll check out some of the best Windows 11 Registry hacks and tweaks to get the best out of your computer.

-In case you got a PC running Windows 10, don’t forget to check out these 17 Windows 10 Registry tweaks and hacks to customize it.
+In case you have a PC running Windows 10, don’t forget to check out these 17 Windows 10 Registry tweaks and hacks to customize it.

 To back up your Registry settings, open the Registry Editor and click on File > Export….